SikuliX/SikuliX-Docs/src/main/resources/docs/source/appclass.rst

 		Create an App instance, to later use with the instance methods (:ref:`see above <CreateAppInstance>`)

 		The string ``application`` must allow the system to locate the application in the system specific mannor.
-    If this is not possible you might try the full path to an application`` executable.
+		If this is not possible you might try the full path to an application's executable.

 		Optionally you might add parameters, that will be given to the application at time of open.

 		There are 3 options:
 		 - put the application string in apostrophes and the rest following the second apostroph will be taken as parameter string
 		 - put `` -- `` between the applications name or path (no apostrophes!) and the parameter string.
 		 - use :py:func:`setUsing` with an already existing application object (:ref:`created before <CreateAppInstance>`)

 		:param application: The name of an application (case-insensitive) or the path to the executable and optionally parameters
 		:return: an App object, that can be used with the instance methods